Northern Life (TV programme)

-Northern Life was a regional news programme on Tyne Tees Television, which aired from 6 September 1976 to 2 October 1992.
+Northern Life is a regional news programme on Tyne Tees Television, which aired from 6 September 1976 to 2 October 1992.
 The programme was aired at 6pm on weekday evenings, for some years at 6.25pm, and ran for 30, 35 or 60 minutes at various points in its run.

 The programme was the successor to Today at Six, and was replaced by Tyne Tees Today in 1992 following the takeover by Yorkshire Television.
 The programme had a light-hearted approach and was notable for Paul Frost's monologues towards the end of many editions.